JuKu/rpg-2dgame-engine/README.md

   - JuKu (jukusoft.com)

 This game uses free or open source graphics!
-Please read LICENSE file for source code and each tilesets has an extra LICENSE file.
+Please read LICENSE file for source code and each tilesets / image / asset has an extra LICENSE file.

 ## Requirements
   - Java 8